-The Audit Committee has (1) reviewed and discussed with management the audited financial statements for the year ended December 31, 2018, (2) discussed with Marcum LLP ("Marcum"), our independent registered public accounting firm, the matters required to be discussed by Auditing Standard No. 1301, Communication with Audit Committees, as adopted by the Public Company Accounting Oversight Board ("PCAOB"), (3) received the written disclosures and the letter from Marcum concerning applicable requirements of the PCAOB regarding Marcum's communications with the Audit Committee concerning independence, and (4) discussed with Marcum its independence.
-Based upon these discussions and reviews, the Audit Committee recommended to our Board of Directors that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018, which is filed with the SEC.
+The Audit Committee has (1) reviewed and discussed with management the audited financial statements for the year ended December 31, 2019, (2) discussed with Marcum LLP ("Marcum"), our independent registered public accounting firm, the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the SEC, (3) received the written disclosures and the letter from Marcum concerning applicable requirements of the PCAOB regarding Marcum's communications with the Audit Committee concerning independence, and (4) discussed with Marcum its independence.
+Based upon these discussions and reviews, the Audit Committee recommended to our Board of Directors that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, which is filed with the SEC.

 The Audit Committee is currently composed of the following three directors: Messrs.
 Lee (Chair) and Mather and Dr. Eshelman.
 All are independent directors as defined in Rules 5605(a)(2) and 5605(c)(2) of the NASDAQ Stock Market listing rules and Section 10A(m)(3) of the Exchange Act.
 The Board of Directors has determined that Mr. Lee is an "audit committee financial expert" as such term is defined in Item 407(d)(5)(ii) of Regulation S-K promulgated by the SEC.
-The Audit Committee operates under a written charter adopted by the Board, a copy of which is available under the - Investor Relations - Governance - Document & Charters - section of our website at www.eyenoviabio.com.
+The Audit Committee operates under a written charter adopted by the Board, a copy of which is available under the - Investors - Governance - Document & Charters section of our website at www.eyenovia.com.

-Marcum has served as our independent registered public accounting firm since 2017 and audited our financial statements for the years ended December 31, 2016 through December 31, 2018.
+Marcum has served as our independent registered public accounting firm since 2017 and audited our financial statements for the years ended December 31, 2016 through December 31, 2019.